AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 ## Indentation

-misc:

-* In case there are hierarchical relationships...
+In case there are hierarchical relationships between data items, there is an indent before nested data grid labels.
+To adjust it, call the {api:anychart.core.ui.DataGrid.Column#depthPaddingMultiplier}depthPaddingMultiplier(){api} method.
-* ... set the indent for nested labels ...
-* {api:anychart.core.ui.DataGrid.Column#depthPaddingMultiplier}depthPaddingMultiplier(){api}

-In the sample below the indent in the second column is set to 60.
-The first column is left with the default indent of 0.
+In the following sample, the indent in the second column is set to 60, and the first column is left with the default indent of 0:

 ```
 // set the indent for nested labels in the second column